John-0070/Named-Pipe-Profiler/README.md

-# Named Pipe Profiler & Fuzzer for Windows (Rust)
+# Named Pipe Profiler and Fuzzer (Rust, Windows)

-A multithreaded Rust tool that enumerates, connects to, and fuzzes **Windows named pipes** to profile their behavior and detect potential IPC vulnerabilities or undocumented endpoints.
+A Rust-based tool for enumerating, analyzing, and fuzzing Windows named pipes.
+Designed for offensive security research, IPC auditing, and behavior profiling of inter-process communication endpoints on Windows systems.

 ## Features

-- Enumerates all named pipes on the local system
+- Enumerates all named pipes using raw WinAPI
-- Profiles read/write behavior for each pipe
+- Connects to accessible pipes and performs I/O interaction
-- Sends a test handshake message to check for responsiveness
+- Sends a structured handshake (`CAPABILITY_CHECK`)
-- Fuzzes pipes with randomized payloads
+- Fuzzes pipes with randomized binary payloads
-- Multithreaded execution for high performance
+- Multithreaded execution using standard Rust threading
-- Built with stable Rust and raw WinAPI for native access
+- Pipe name sanitization to handle malformed entries

 ## Use Cases

-- Malware & EDR reverse engineering
-- Offensive research (IPC privilege escalation, weak ACLs)
+- Reverse engineering malware or EDR communication channels
+- Discovery of undocumented named pipes
-- Security audits of custom Windows services
+- Behavioral testing of custom Windows services
-- Discovery of undocumented inter-process communication channels
-- Fuzz testing IPC servers for stability and bugs
+- Fuzzing IPC interfaces for crash or exception conditions
+- Security assessment of inter-process boundaries

-## Getting Started
+## Building

-### Requirements
+Requirements:

-- Windows (x64)
+- Windows OS
 - Rust (latest stable)
+- WinAPI support via `winapi` crate

+# Limitations
+- Does not inspect or audit access control lists (ACLs) of pipes

+- Uses blocking I/O; unresponsive pipes may delay or hang scans

+- Random payloads only; lacks protocol-aware or grammar-based fuzzing

+- No support for timeouts, retries, or fallback handling

-- Admin privileges (recommended for full pipe access)
+- No crash detection or exception monitoring for the pipe server process

+- Output is console-only; no JSON, CSV, or log file output

+- Assumes Unicode-compatible pipe names; encoding errors may cause skips

+- Static configuration; no CLI options or runtime configuration

+# To Be Added
+- ACL auditing using GetNamedSecurityInfoW or NtQueryObject

+- Timeout-safe I/O operations using asynchronous Rust or timeouts

+- CLI interface using clap for:

+- Target pipe filters

+- Max fuzz iterations

+- Output format selection

+- Output logging to structured formats (JSON, CSV)

+- Grammar-based and protocol-aware fuzzing (e.g., RPC, SMB, NTLM pipes)

+- Pipe server process correlation and PID/owner inspection

+- Integration with process monitors or crash detectors

+- TUI mode with real-time feedback using ratatui or crossterm